fortrabbit/legal/security-measures.md

 ## Data centers

-fortrabbit's physical infrastructure is hosted and managed within Amazon's secure data centers on Amazon Web Service (AWS) technology.
+fortrabbit's physical infrastructure is hosted and managed within Amazon's secure data centers on Amazon Web Services (AWS) technology.
 These data centers are certified under a number of security standards, including:

 * ISO 27001
 * SOC 1 and SOC 2/SSAE 16/ISAE 3402